Zequez/logseq-vault/pages/Physical Body.md

 - The Vessel
 - The one that touches.
 - The one that's attached.
-- The one that grounds
+- The one that grounds.